emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-2-enable-workflows-for-assignments.md

 }
 ```

-#### Implement Support for Status in the Getter Methods
+## Implement Support for Status in the Getter Methods

-Now our entities support workflows on the service layer but we also have to be able to query them by their status so that for example draft entities are not shown to unauthorized users.
+Now our entities support workflows on the service layer, but we also have to be able to query them by their status so that, for example, draft entities are not shown to unauthorized users.

 For the sake of exercise, we'll add a new signature for `getAssignmentsByKeywords()` only, taking the `status` field into account.
 Open the class `com.liferay.training.gradebook.service.impl.AssignmentLocalServiceImpl` in the *gradebook-service* module and add new signatures for the `getAssignmentsByKeywords()` and `getAssignmentsCountByKeywords()`.